jlivanramirez7/Rhythm/README.md

 ## 5. Seeding the Database

-The project includes a script to populate the local SQLite database with 10 cycles of realistic dummy data, which is useful for development and testing.
+The project includes a script to populate the database with 10 cycles of realistic dummy data, which is useful for development and testing.

 To run the seed script:
 ```bash
 node database/seed.js
 ```
 **Note:** This will clear all existing data in the database before adding the new dummy data.

-A separate script is provided to seed the Cloud SQL database.
-See the "Deployment to Google Cloud" section for more details.

 ## 6. Database Schema